astropy/regions/docs/region_io.rst

       crtf    No       Yes   No   Yes           Yes
        ds9    No       Yes   No   Yes           Yes
       fits    No       Yes   No   Yes           Yes
-      stcs    No       Yes   No   Yes           Yes
+      stcs    No       Yes   No   Yes      Extension only

 Region File Format Limitations